ewhacll/ewhacll.github.io/_people/master/31-Seojin.md

 ---
 layout: people_detail
 group: master
-name: Jieun Park
+name: Seojin Kim
-slug: jieunpark
+slug: seojinkim
-image: JieunPark61.jpeg
+image: Seojin.jpg
 email:
-interests: [Narrative Skills, Pragmatic Development, Billingualism]
+interests: [Early Intervention, Language Development, Picture Book, Book Reading]
 description: Hello!
-This is Jieun Park.
-Interacting with peers and children in diverse multilingual environments during my middle school years in the United States sparked my interest in language and linguistics.
-The linguistic knowledge I acquired during my undergraduate studies in Korean Language and Literature, combined with my post-graduation work experience communicating with diverse people, drew me to the field of Speech-Language Pathology.
-As a graduate student in Communication Disorders at Ewha Womans University, I am currently interested in the narrative skills and pragmatic development of children.
+I'm Seojin Kim.
+I hold a B.A. in Early Childhood Education and Art Therapy Counseling, and I am currently pursuing my Master's degree in Speech-Language Pathology at Ewha Womans University.
+During my undergraduate studies, I met many children who struggled with language, which made me realize the importance of early intervention and the role of school-based SLPs in early childhood settings.
+Together with my interest in picture books, this led me to focus on picture book-based intervention.
+I hope to explore how book reading can effectively support children's language development, and I look forward to growing as a researcher at CLL.
 ---